 The graduate program in Chemistry at Tufts University is large enough to foster stimulating interaction among colleagues and provide research opportunities at the frontiers of science, but small enough to have a very favorable student/faculty ratio.
 Formal requirements are minimized to allow students the flexibility to tailor their M.S. program to meet their individual needs.

-- Demonstrate proficiency of a range graduate-level chemistry concepts.
+- Demonstrate proficiency in a range of graduate-level chemistry concepts.

 - Write, display information, and orally communicate chemical science, both for nonscientific and expert audiences.